‘RHOBH’ Season 10 News: Denise Richards Returns, Bravo Searches For New Housewife After Lisa Vanderpump’s Exit

 “I opened two new restaurants, feeding the homeless, we’ve got our private 501c3 Vanderpump Dog Foundation.
 We’ve opened a Chinese shelter there where we’ve taken 500 dogs that were on the meat truck to be slaughtered.
 We just rescued our 1000th dog with The Vanderpump Dog Foundation,” she shared.

-In addition to her restaurant in Las Vegas, Vanderpump has three restaurants in West Hollywood, SUR, PUMP, and TomTom, and one in Beverly Hills, Villa Blanca.
+In addition to her restaurant in Las Vegas, Vanderpump has three restaurants in West Hollywood — SUR, PUMP and TomTom — and one in Beverly Hills, Villa Blanca.

 The Real Housewives of Beverly Hills Season 10 is expected to air on Bravo TV sometime next year.